fidian/presentations/pioneering-merit-badge/index.md

 Learned and used knots at an early age.

-Father owned a nursery and tree care business.
+Father owned a nursery and tree care business, grandfather was in the navy.

 Lived in a woods and built structures.